 Program Director: Alescia L. DeVasher Bethea

-In congruence with, and in addition to, the stated mission of AdventHealth University, the mission of the Nurse Anesthesia Program is to:
+In congruence with, and in addition to, the stated mission of AdventHealth University, the mission of the Doctor of Nurse Anesthesia Practice program is to:

 - Prepare graduates for nurse anesthesia practice in culturally diverse populations across the lifespan and a variety of practice settings.

 - Maintain a quality program which meets accreditation standards.

 - Prepare graduates to attain certification in nurse anesthesia.

 - Help graduates integrate research findings into their practice.